 It is planned that the mining operations would be conducted 24 hours per day and 7 days per week throughout the entire year.
-It is expected that 15 m hydraulic excavators (CAT 6030 size) and a diesel-powered front-end loader (CAT 992 size) will be used to excavate the blasted rock.
-The anticipated truck size is 136 t, similar to the CAT 785.
+It is expected that 15 m3 hydraulic excavators (CAT 6030 size) and a diesel-powered front-end loader (CAT 992 size) will be used to excavate the blasted rock.
+The anticipated truck size is 136 t, similar to the CAT 785, and the fleet will peak at 19 trucks.
 Rotary drills will use 250mm diameter bits.
 The primary mining operation will be supported by a fleet of support equipment consisting of dozers, road graders, watering trucks, maintenance vehicles, and service vehicles.
-The mining personnel will peak at approximately 164 people, including operators, maintenance, supervision, and technical staff.
+The mining personnel will peak at approximately 219 people, including operators, maintenance, supervision, and technical staff.